yiwenwang-ms/microsoft-graph-docs/api-reference/beta/api/educationoutcome-update.md

 }
 ```

-### Example 3: Update a rubric outcome
+### Example 3: Update a Rubric Outcome

 #### Request

-The following example shows a request to update a rubric outcome.
+The following is an example of the request for updating a rubric outcome.

 # [HTTP](#tab/http)
 <!-- {